brisberg/AsparagusDST/README.md

 Asparagus Seeds:
 - Feed raw Asparagus to a bird in a birdcage to acquire
 - Grows Asparagus in Farm Plots

+Have feedback, suggestions, or found a bug?
+Post in the pinned discussions below.

+Full source available on [url=https://github.com/brisberg/TameTallbirds]Github[/url].
+If you have a Github account you can post an [url=https://github.com/brisberg/TameTallbirds/issues]issue[/url] or open a pull request.